 Expected Study Time

-Let’s look at the enrollment periods for each, shall we?
+Here’s a look at how the enrollment periods compare for each certification.

 Certification | Enrollment Period |